helenawsu/blog/src/data/blog/cv-proj4.md

   </figure>
 </div>

-The camera-to-world matrix for each image's camera extrinsics is then calculated.
-The calculation use `cv2.aruco.detectMarkers` again to detect screen coordinates of aruco markers and feed them into `cv2.solvePnP` to find the rotation and translation vector of camera in each image.
-It is used to build the c2w matrix.
-R matrix is converted from rvec with `cv2.Rodrigues`.
+Next, we compute the camera-to-world (c2w) matrix for each image.
+These 2D points, together with the known camera intrinsics, are passed to `cv2.solvePnP`, which estimates the camera’s rotation and translation for each image.
+The rotation vector returned by solvePnP is then converted to a rotation matrix using `cv2.Rodrigues`.
+Together, the rotation matrix and translation vector form the extrinsics, which we combine to construct the final c2w matrix.

 $$
 \mathbf{T}_{cw} = \left[ \mathbf{R} | \mathbf{t} \right] = \begin{pmatrix}